As of March 13, John and I have been married five years. We did it!

 - 1/4 tsp sea salt

-- Place 1 cup walnuts and almonds in food processor and process until finely ground.
+- Place 1 cup walnuts (as original recipe is written // use 2/3 of the total if altering batch size) and the almonds in food processor and process until finely ground.

 - Add the cacao powder and sea salt and pulse to combine.
 Transfer to bowl and set aside.

 - Add the dates to the food processor and process until small bits remain.
 Remove and set aside.

 - Add nut and cocoa mixture back into food processor and while processing, drop small handfuls of the date pieces down into the food processor or blender spout.

 - Process until a dough consistency is achieved, adding more dates if the mixture does not hold together when squeezed in your hand.
 You may not use all the dates.